SafiaKhouja/MSIA423-Khouja-DessertFlavorEvaluator/README.md

     (This file provides additional
     contextualizing information, like how many users rated each item )

+4. Build the Dessert database schema
+    - You can create the Dessert database schema in Amazon Web Service's Relational Database Service (AWS-RDS) and/or in a SQLite database on your local machine.
+In the config.py file, you can specify which type of database shema(s) you want to build.
+By default, the BUILD_SQLITE_LOCAL_DB variable is set to *True* and the BUILD_AWS_RDS variable is set to *False*.
+    This configuration will build a database schema in local sqlite but not in AWS-RDS.
+Please change these configurations based on your needs to build the database schema in one or both platforms.
+    - Run these Docker commands from the root of the app:
+        ```bash
+        docker build -t dessert_mysql .
+        docker run --env-file=config.env --mount type=bind,source="$(pwd)"/data,target=/app/data dessert_mysql src/buildDessertDB.py
+        ```
+    - Verify that the database schema was created correctly:

+HOW TO RUN
+Be in the root directory
+    - docker build -f Dockerfile -t pipeline .
+    - NOT THIS docker run --env-file=config.env pipeline src/dataPipeline.py
+    - docker run --env-file=config.env --mount type=bind,source="$(pwd)"/data,target=/app/data pipeline src/dataPipeline.py

+BUILD DDATABASE
+    - verify sql connection is established: sh run_mysql_client.sh
+    - docker build -t dessert_mysql .
+    -  docker run --env-file=config.env --mount type=bind,source="$(pwd)"/data,target=/app/data dessert_mysql src/buildDessertDB.py
+    - verify it was made:
+        - use msia423safiadb;
+        - show columns in desserts;

 ## Project Template
 <!-- toc -->